How to Manage Backorder on Shopify & Best Practices

 Backorder, Out of Stock, and Preorder Products: What is the Difference?

-Out of stock: Similar to backorder, out of stock is when a product is currently unavailable due to depleted inventory.
-Customers cannot make immediate purchases and may need to wait until the item is restocked.
-For instance, a customer wants to buy a specific item, but it's temporarily unavailable due to high demand.
-In such situations, the product is out of stock, and customers must wait for restocking.
+For instance, a customer might want to buy a specific item, but it may be temporarily unavailable due to high demand.
+In such situations, the product may be out of stock, and customers must wait for restocking.

 Backorder: Backorder occurs when a customer places an order for a product that is currently out of stock or unavailable.
 The customer is willing to wait for the product to be restocked or become available again.
-For example, a customer orders a popular item that is temporarily sold out.
-The merchant accepts the order and promises to deliver the product once it is back in stock.

-Preorder: Preorder refers to the process of allowing customers to place orders for products that have not been released or made available to the public yet.
-Customers purchase in advance, and the product is shipped to them when it becomes officially released.
-An upcoming book or video game is available for preorder before its official release date.
-Customers place orders, and the product is delivered to them on or after the release date.
+Preorder: Preorder refers to the process of allowing customers to place orders for products that have not yet been released or made available to the public.
+Customers purchase in advance, and the product is shipped to them when it is officially released.

 📌 For more information, you can read Ultimate Guide: Backorder & Preorders.